Position on Therapeutic Medications in Racehorses

 In order to provide the best health care possible for the racehorse, veterinarians should utilize the most modern diagnostic and therapeutic modalities available in accordance with medication guidelines designed to ensure the integrity of the sport.
 To this end, the following are the essential elements of AAEP policy concerning veterinary care of the racehorse:

-- All racing jurisdictions should adopt the uniform medication guidelines set forth by the Racing and Medication Testing Consortium Inc. (RMTC).
+All racing jurisdictions should adopt the national uniform medication program (NUMP) set forth by the Racing and Medication Testing Consortium Inc. (RMTC).
 Including the RMTC testing procedures with strict quality controls and penalty schedules, these guidelines and procedures strive to protect the integrity of racing as well as the health and well-being of the horse.

-- Race day medication must be in accordance with current RMTC guidelines.
+Race day medication must be in accordance with current RMTC guidelines.
+In the event a state does not comply with NUMP, AAEP recommends adhering to the rules and regulation in the jurisdiction in which one practices.
 In the absence of a more effective treatment/preventative for exercise-induced pulmonary hemorrhage (EIPH), the AAEP supports the use of furosemide as a day-of-the-race medication to control EIPH.
 The AAEP advocates the research and development of new treatments to help prevent and/or control EIPH.

 For more information regarding RMTC guidelines, please visit www.rmtcnet.com.